 Steak Ala Mama: Final Thoughts

 Steak ala Mama is one of the best steak recipes I’ve tried.
-It has plenty of garlic and dry sherry for an additional flavor.
+It has plenty of garlic and dry sherry for additional flavor.

 Follow the recipe steps I’ve outlined above, and you’ll have a delicious dinner.
 Or, you can cook your steak in a pan if you don’t feel like firing up the grill.